-Today we'll look at Apogee Enterprises, Inc. (NASDAQ:APOG) and reflect on its potential as an investment.
+Today we are going to look at Apogee Enterprises, Inc. (NASDAQ:APOG) to see whether it might be an attractive investment prospect.
 In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 Understanding Return On Capital Employed (ROCE)